Seven Most Common AC Problems and How to Fix Them

 • Make sure your thermostat has power (smart models)

-• Confirm that it’s currently on cooling mode
+• Check that it’s switched to cooling mode

-• Ensure your preferred temperature is below the current room temperature
+• Ensure your desired temperature is below the current room temperature

 2. Dirty Air Filter